maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

 df = df.dropna() #Drop song if we don't have lyrics
 ```

-Some features we could add are :
+Some features we could add are:
-- the length of the lyrics
+- The length of the lyrics
-- the number of unique words used
+- The number of unique words used
-- the length of the lyrics without stopwords
+- The length of the lyrics without stopwords
-- the number of unique words used without stopwords
+- The number of unique words used without stopwords

-We will use NLTK stop words list in english, but we should also consider that some of the songs of the Billboard Top 100 Year-End are not english songs.
+We will use NLTK stop words list in English.
+However, we should also consider that some of the songs of the Billboard Year-End Hot100 Singles Chart are not English songs.

 ```python
 from nltk.corpus import stopwords